BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 3.5 =
+This is a minor update with a bugfix for a possible vulnerability

 = 3.4 =
 Minor update with better error handling, errors from the bibleget server will only show in backend